ciiram/PyPol_II/README.md

 will run the model using data of pol-II occupancy for the ACTN1 gene for 5 segments and compute the delays of the segments.
 A figure of the inferred profiles, a file with the delays and a file with the computed transcription speed are generated.
+Examples are contained in the Results folder.
 The transcription speed is computed from the segment delays using a linear regression through the origin as described in the paper.
 In this case the computed speed is *2.8 kilobases per second*.
 This result is also displayed on the command line as

 	ACTN1 2.8 kilobases per second